 Unfortunately, PVS-Studio is unable to 'work around' these issues by itself, as they are caused by conflicts in COM interfaces, which are utilized by Visual Studio API.
 If you are one of such issues, then you have several different ways of dealing with it.
 Using PVS-Studio under a system with a 'clean' Visual Studio installation should resolve the issue.
 However, if it not an option, you can try analyzing your project in several go's, part by part.
 It is also worth noting that the issue at hand most often arises in the situation when PVS-Studio performs analysis simultaneously with some other IDE background operation (for example, when IntelliSense performs #include parsing).
 If you wait for this background operation to finish, then it will possibly allow you to analyze your whole project.

 Another option is to use alternative methods of running the analyzer to check your files.
-If you perform the direct integration of the analyzer into your project files, it will allow you to circumvent Visual Studio APIs altogether.
-You can also check any project by using the compiler monitoring mode from Standalone tool.
+You can check any project by using the compiler monitoring mode from Standalone tool.

 After installing Visual Studio IDE on a machine with a previously installed PVS-Studio analyzer, the newly installed Visual Studio version lacks the 'PVS-Studio' menu item

 Unfortunately, the specifics of Visual Studio extensibility implementation prevents PVS-Studio from automatically 'picking up' newly installed Visual Studio in case it happened after the installation of PVS-Studio itself.